darreckcraiu/LC-3_BubbleSort/README.md

 # Bubble Sort in Assembly

+This is a fork of a collaborative class project originally hosted at [https://github.com/marina-ig/LC-3_BubbleSort].
+My contribution to the project was the majority of the conception and implementation of the program logic.
 This repository contains an implementation of the Bubble Sort algorithm written in Assembly language.

 ## Description